Skip to main content

 Enablement

-1. Log in to Palette or Palette VerteX as tenant admin.
+1. Log in to Palette or Palette VerteX as a tenant admin.

-2. From the left Main Menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

 The Add IAM Policies option appears after successful validation.
-You can leave this blank for the purposes of EKS Pod Identity enablement, as the required IAM policies should have already been assigned to the IAM role created for Palette (for example, SpectroCloudRole).
+Leave this blank, as the required IAM policies have already been assigned to the IAM role created for Palette (for example, SpectroCloudRole).

-8. (Optional) To set a permission boundary, click the Add Permission Boundary toggle and provide the ARN of a IAM policy or role in the Permission Boundary ARN field.
+9. (Optional) To set a permission boundary, toggle Add Permission Boundary on and provide the ARN of a IAM policy or role in the Permission Boundary ARN field.

 Validate

-1. Log in to Palette or Palette VerteX as tenant admin.
+1. Log in to Palette or Palette VerteX as a tenant admin.

-2. From the left main menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

 export KUBECONFIG=/path/to/kubeconfig/file